xuezhizeng/openai-gym-primer/README.md

-This repository is a notebook of simple reinforcement learning examples using [OpenAI Gym](https://gym.openai.com/).
+This repository is a notebook showing the very basics of [OpenAI Gym](https://gym.openai.com/).